Herman Glogowski - 21st, 23rd, 25th And 27th Mayor Of Tampa

 Fourth Term: March 4, 1892 - March 10, 1893

-Born in Wilhelmsbruck, Germany, Herman Glogowski immigrated to the United States in 1867 where he spent about twelve years working in New York City's garment industry.
+Born in Wilhelmsbruck, Germany, Herman Glogowski immigrated to the United States in 1867 where he spent about fifteen years working in New York City's garment industry.
 In late 1882, he moved to Gainesville, Florida and, in the summer of 1883, he married Bertha Brown.
-The couple had four children: Walter, Nat, Bernie and Tillie.
+The couple had three children: Nat, Bernie, and Tillie.
 The following year they moved to Tampa where Glogowski opened a men's clothing store on Washington Street.
-A strong believer in civic duty, he became involved in local politics and, in August 1886, was elected Mayor of Tampa.
+A strong believer in civic duty, he became involved in local politics and, on August 13 1886, he was the first Jewish person to be elected as Tampa's mayor.

-On February 2, 1887, Glogowski and the city council met with Colonel James E. Ingraham who represented Henry Plant's South Florida Railroad to discuss plans for the construction of a bridge across the Hillsborough River and a hotel on the opposite bank.
-Keenly aware of the economic benefits to Tampa of a bridge and major hotel as well as the railroad, the proposal was approved by North Tampa's Town Council and Vicente M. Ybor and Eduardo Manara of Ybor City.
+On February 3, 1887, Mayor Glogowski and the City Council met with Colonel James E. Ingraham who represented the South Florida Railroad Company to discuss plans for the construction of a bridge across the Hillsborough River and a hotel on the opposite bank.
+Keenly aware of the economic benefits to Tampa of a bridge and major hotel as well as the railroad, the proposal was approved by North Tampa's Town.
+Council

-On the strength of these proposals, Glogowski successfully lead a coalition of city council members and many Tampa residents to lobby the state legislature to incorporate Tampa as a city.
-This incorporation was essential in order for the city to obtain the necessary funds to improve the city's water and sewage systems, police and fire departments, and other public works.
-Several months later, on July 15, 1887, the state legislature passed an act that incorporated Tampa's as a city.
-It was also Herman Glogowski's last day as mayor until his re-election in March 1888.
+On the strength of these proposals, Mayor Glogowski successfully lead a coalition of City Council members and many Tampa residents to lobby the Florida Legislature to incorporate Tampa as a City.
+This incorporation was essential to obtain the necessary funds to improve water and sewage systems, police and fire departments, and other public works.
+Several months later, on July 15, 1887, the Florida Legislature passed an act that officially incorporated the City of Tampa.
+It was also Mayor Glogowski's last day until his re-election on March 8, 1888.

 Sources for this Biographical Sketch: